-SHAREHOLDER PROPOSALS
+SHAREHOLDER PROPOSALS AND NOMINATIONS

-Any proposal that a shareholder wishes to be considered for inclusion in the proxy and proxy statement relating to the Annual Meeting of Shareholders to be held in 2022 must be received by the Company no later than December 31, 2021.
-Any other proposal that a shareholder wishes to bring before the 2022 Annual Meeting of Shareholders without inclusion of such proposal in the Company's proxy materials must also be received by the Company no later than December 31, 2021.
+Any proposal that a shareholder wishes to be considered for inclusion in the proxy and proxy statement relating to the Annual Meeting of Shareholders to be held in 2023 must be received by the Company no later than December 30, 2022.
+Any other proposal or director nomination that a shareholder wishes to bring before the 2023 Annual Meeting of Shareholders without inclusion of such matter in the Company's proxy materials must also be received by the Company no later than December 30, 2022.
 All proposals must comply with the applicable requirements or conditions established by the Securities and Exchange Commission and the Company's bylaws, which requires among other things, certain information to be provided in connection with the submission of shareholder proposals.
 All proposals must be directed to the Secretary of the Company at 1701 Village Center Circle, Las Vegas, Nevada 89134.
 The persons designated as proxies by the Company in connection with the 2021 Annual Meeting of Shareholders will have discretionary voting authority with respect to any shareholder proposal for which the Company does not receive timely notice.